Tennessee wins 82-61 as Arkansas suffers 3rd straight loss - WHIZ News

-Arkansas (16-8, 4-7 Southeastern Conference) lost its third consecutive game, shot a season-low 30.6% and fell by double figures for the first time all season.
+Arkansas (16-8, 4-7 Southeastern Conference) had its lowest point total of the year and shot a season-low 30.6% to fall by double figures for the first time all season.
 The Razorbacks had been one of only nine Division I teams to avoid any double-digit defeats.

+That represented a remarkable resurgence for a Tennessee defense that had allowed Mississippi State to shoot 57.1% and Kentucky to shoot 54.3% in its last two losses.
+Tennessee entered the night having lost four of its last five games in part because it was struggling to prevent teams from driving to the basket.

+“We watched a lot of video,” Vescovi said.
+“As a team we understood what our weaknesses are.
+It was mainly just the drives.
+We had to shrink more of the floor.
+That’s something we really talked about before the game, and that really helped us.”

 Tennessee (14-10, 6-5) played a fourth consecutive game without starting guard Josiah-Jordan James, who has a groin injury.
 Tennessee starting forward John Fulkerson played through an illness.